BLCM/bl3mods/Apocalyptech/README.md

   corrected.
 - `2019-10-22_-_10-year-anniversary-event-4_-_mayhem_on_twitch.txt` - This
   is the Week 4 event, as sent by GBX itself.
-- `better_bonus_boss_loot.txt` - This is a better (ie: OP and cheaty) version of the Week 1 event, which guarantees that all affected bosses will drop from their pools.
 - `better_rare_spawn_hunt.txt` - This is a better (ie: OP and cheaty) version of the Week 2 event, which guarantees that all of the rare spawns will always drop their unique loot, and also removes the undocumented health buffs which